-Join Gabriel Corbett for an in-depth discussion in this video Understanding constraints, part of Learn Onshape: The Basics.
+Join Gabriel Corbett for an in-depth discussion in this video Understanding constraints, part of Learning Onshape.

 - [Teacher] In this movie, we're gonna be looking…at constraints, how to add them, how to remove them,…how to work with them, and how to basically understand them.…So the first thing I need to do is to jump into a sketch.…I'm gonna choose Sketch, I'm gonna go ahead…and choose the front plane and spin that around.…I'm gonna go ahead and hide these other planes,…so they're not distracting,…and let's start with a couple lines.…So, click on the Line command,…start to just draw a few lines here.…And then I wanna show constraints.…Notice up here, I have this little box.…Click on that one so I can see what's actually happening.…